Photon-HDF5/photon-hdf5/docs/phdata.rst

 In Photon-HDF5 files, by convention, when a `nanotimes` time axis inversion is needed, it is applied before saving the array.
-In this way, regardless of the way the nanotimes are acquired, TCSPC histogram computed directly from `nanotimes` in Photon-HDF5 always "look" with the time axsis correctly oriented.
+In this way, regardless of the way the nanotimes are acquired, TCSPC histograms computed directly from `nanotimes` in Photon-HDF5 always "look" with the time axsis correctly oriented.